SanchPet/Threat-Base-Parser/README.md

 # About the program

-Thnaks you for the interest in my project.
+Thanks you for the interest in my project.
 The WPF porject made by me as a second homework from my C# courses in ITMO University.
 There is a data parser from the base of threats of Federal Office for Technical and Export Control of Russia.